isaacgounton/ConvertX/README.md

 ## Coolify Deployment

-This application is ready for deployment on Coolify:
+This application is optimized for Coolify deployment:

 1. Connect your Git repository to Coolify
 2. Create a new service using the Dockerfile
 3. Configure environment variables if needed
 4. Deploy!

+Benefits of this setup:
+- Minimal resource usage
+- Fast startup time
+- Efficient container size
+- Production-ready configuration